 Activate button.
 You should see a successful connection be made:

 Once you are connected, head on over to dnsleaktest.com.
 This will tell you two things:

 - Is your DNS “leaking” (using a different DNS provider outside of your VPN)?

 - Is your IP Address different?

 If you followed my configuration, all DNS tests should comeback using “CloudFlare”.

 The last place to run a test is fast.com.
 This will run a speed test of your connection.
-If you run notice a dramatic decline in speed, try getting a server closer to where you will usually connect from.
+If you run notice a dramatic decline in speed, try setting up a server in a region that is close to you (where you will usually be connecting from).
 I’ve always had good luck with Digital Ocean, Vultr, and Linode.